ravig31/low-latency-league/README.md

 2. Cheap sparse coverage:
    - A fixed-capacity array for all possible prices looks wasteful in worst-case theory, but **in practice the inactive tail is never touched**, so it imposes near-zero runtime cost (just reserved address space).
-   - No dynamic metadata or node allocations are paid for empty regions; we avoid pointer chasing entirely.
+   - No dynamic metadata or node allocations are paid for empty regions, we avoid pointer chasing entirely.

-5. Sign-normalized unified best access:
+5. Sign-normalised unified best access:
    - Converging both BUY and SELL best-level discovery to a single `back()` access **removes a side branch exactly where latency matters most**.
-   - The clustered nature of activity around the top-of-book amplifies the benefit: that code path executes for the majority of events.
+   - The **clustered nature** of activity around the top-of-book **amplifies the benefit**: that code path executes for the majority of events.

 ## Limitations & Future Improvements
 - Price range fixed at compile time (MAX_NUM_PRICES).
 A sparse market with very wide price dispersion would waste memory.